avniproject/avni-website/src/pages/blog/2023-02-09-avni-release-announcement.md

 - Showing options for Coded concepts in Task filters
 - Support subject form element in a repeatable question group

-### Bug fixes/minor changes
+### Bug fixes
-- Field app - Task filters
+- Field app - Fix for search with custom filters not working
-- Field app - Updating task status
+- Field app - Fix for unable to apply filters on Task List screen
-- Field app - Task reschedule
+- Field app - Fix for unable to update task status
-- Field app - Editing draft subject
+- Field app - Fix for unable to reschedule a task
-- Field app - Blocking rule failure error messages
+- Field app - Fix for create / edit of DraftSubject not retaining the entered values
-- Field app - Subject form element with displayAllGroupMembers enabled
+- Field app - Fix for rule failure error messages blocking the usage of the app
-- Field app - Edit of program enrolment
+- Field app - Fix for subject form element with displayAllGroupMembers enabled not showing the selected members
-- Field app - Overlapping of screens when editing forms
+- Field app - Fix for overlapping of screens when editing forms
-- Webapp - Updating of task status
+- Data Entry App - Fix for unable to add decimal numbers in the numeric field
-- Webapp - Configuring of form wise approval settings
+- Webapp - Fix for issues with updating of task status
-- App Designer - Support both skip answers and value in form element
+- Webapp - Fix for unable to open form wise approval settings
-- App Designer - Unable to load registration form
+- App Designer - Fix for supporting both skip answers and value in form element
-- App Designer - Opening of Advanced settings
+- App Designer - Fix for unable to open registration form for some organisations
-- Entry of Decimal values in Numeric concepts
+- App Designer - Fix for unable to open Advanced settings

 ### Component release notes